 This was news.
 Claud had just confirmed that he intended to steal the object rather than purchase it.
 But Caspar could only hear excuses and he continued to reiterate how Claud had disappointed him.
 A man whose value is not floating but fixed, Claud thought sadly.
 As the starch in his wife’s diet, as the flavourless weight in the stomach before the sweets can be enjoyed.
 He hung up and Caspar’s voice vanished between two firm clicks, hundreds of miles apart.

 “Welcome to my château.”
-The Duc beamed like some ghastly unseeing machinery; he wiped his hands upon an untucked shirt which was already as blotched as chip wrappings.
-He turned and lumbered into motion, swaying from side to side, and Claud followed him obediently, over the cobbles of a white bridge which gleamed acutely in the afternoon sunshine and on into the dimness of the building.
-They entered a kind of cubby which turned out to be a rudimentary shop and the Duc took his place at the till.
+The Duc beamed like some ghastly unseeing machinery; he wiped his hands upon an untucked shirt that was already as blotched as chip wrappings.
+He turned and lumbered into motion, swaying from side to side, and Claud followed him obediently, over the cobbles of a white bridge that gleamed acutely in the afternoon sunshine and on into the dimness of the building.
+They entered a kind of cubby that turned out to be a rudimentary shop and the Duc took his place at the till.
 “I give the tours with me,” he confided significantly.
 He probably thought that he was collaborating with Walt Disney’s plans for France, with this Duke’s personal tour around his own sparkling château.
 “My father and his father and his father owned this magnificent château, all the way back to the tenth century.”

 Yes, the château was magnificent, or at least pretty, Claud reflected, but it appeared to be embarrassed to the point of wretchedness by everything around it.
 You went down a dust track, past some eerie farm buildings, past fields so still that a crow’s caw boomed like a thunderclap, until you startled the château in a clearing behind a row of silos.
 You might suspect that it was really a cottage and that its lake was just a mill pond, but any confidence in its true perspective was lost in all of those turrets and towers, which were jumbled together like hats on a stand.
-The towers meandered up and down around a cobbled courtyard which was so small that a Mini surely couldn’t turn a circle in it.
+The towers meandered up and down around a cobbled courtyard that was so small that a Mini surely couldn’t turn a circle in it.

 Claud bought a ticket.
 How many tickets did this Duc sell?
 One a day?
 A week?

 “Come on!”
 The Duc smiled with a mixture of encouragement and faultless patience at Claud, as though he was being forced to entertain a schoolchild.
-Outside again, they jogged up a stone staircase which was unconventionally steep and lacking a handrail.
+Outside again, they jogged up a stone staircase that was unconventionally steep and lacking a handrail.
 They arrived at a shrunken door and a chamber in which you could have stirred the gloom with a pitchfork.
 “This is the Summer Tower,” the Duc declared finely.
 “Added in the fifteenth century.
 The fireplace, fifteenth; the windows, fifteenth.”

 Tat, Claud saw at once.
 All of the furniture had been purchased in some department store in the 1930s.
 You could walk into any antique shop in Edinburgh… in fact, you could see more remarkable specimens lined up outside such a shop in the rain.